rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Does not run for misses, non-combat damage like dynamite explosions, or if one of the damage formulas is selected in ddraw.ini.

 ```
-Critter arg0  - the attacker
+Critter arg0  - The attacker
-Critter arg1  - the target
+Critter arg1  - The target
-Item    arg2  - the weapon used in the attack
+Item    arg2  - The weapon used in the attack
-int     arg3  - attack type (see ATKTYPE_* constants)
+int     arg3  - Attack type (see ATKTYPE_* constants)
-int     arg4  - number of bullets actually hit the target (1 for melee attacks)
+int     arg4  - Number of bullets actually hit the target (1 for melee attacks)
-int     arg5  - target's Damage Resistance (DR) value (affected by critical hit effects, perks, traits, and special unarmed attacks)
+int     arg5  - Target's Damage Resistance (DR) value (affected by critical hit effects, perks, traits, and special unarmed attacks)
-int     arg6  - target's Damage Threshold (DT) value (affected by critical hit effects, perks, traits, and special unarmed attacks)
+int     arg6  - Target's Damage Threshold (DT) value (affected by critical hit effects, perks, traits, and special unarmed attacks)
-int     arg7  - bonus ranged damage from the perk
+int     arg7  - Bonus ranged damage from the perk
-int     arg8  - damage multiplier (this is divided by 2, so a value of 3 does 1.5x damage, and 8 does 4x damage.
+int     arg8  - Damage multiplier (this is divided by 2, so a value of 3 does 1.5x damage, and 8 does 4x damage.
 Usually it's 2; for critical hits, the value is taken from the critical table; with Silent Death perk and the corresponding attack conditions, the value will be doubled)
-int     arg9  - combat difficulty multiplier (125 - rough, 100 - normal, 75 - wimpy; for player or party members it's always 100)
+int     arg9  - Combat difficulty multiplier (125 - rough, 100 - normal, 75 - wimpy; for player or party members it's always 100)
-int     arg10 - the calculated amount of damage (usually 0, required when using multiple hook scripts to calculate damage and using the set_sfall_arg function)
+int     arg10 - The calculated amount of damage (usually 0, required when using multiple hook scripts to calculate damage and using the set_sfall_arg function)
-mixed   arg11 - computed attack data (see C_ATTACK_* for offsets and use get/set_object_data functions to get/set the data)
+mixed   arg11 - Computed attack data (see C_ATTACK_* for offsets and use get/set_object_data functions to get/set the data)

-int     ret0 - the returned amount of damage
+int     ret0 - The returned amount of damage
 ```

 -------------------------------------------